clebert/batis/README.md

 ## Rationale

-Even though [React Hooks](https://reactjs.org/docs/hooks-intro.html) are actually a constrained solution for managing state and effects in functional stateless components, they have proven to be very elegant in their design.
+Even though [React Hooks](https://reactjs.org/docs/hooks-intro.html) are actually a constrained solution for using state and side effects in functional stateless components, they have proven to be very elegant in their design.
 In my opinion, they are particularly suitable for modeling finite-state automata.
 I wanted to use this type of reactive programming in areas other than web UI